opensauceryafrica/golang-graphql-api-template/readme.md

-# cendit
+# golang-graphql-api-template

 Crypto backed Banking - better still - KUDA for cryptocurrencies

 ## Architecture

-Cendit is built on golang's multi-module workspaces setup and implements a service oriented approach for resource sharing and service distribution - `one codebase, one server, multiple services`.
+golang-graphql-api-template is built on golang's multi-module workspaces setup and implements a service oriented approach for resource sharing and service distribution - `one codebase, one server, multiple services`.

 Who needs a queue when you can just `go build`?
 Should we need a queue?
 Then it definitely won't be for cross service communication.